 Watch Out for Sneaky Snacks

 There will likely be opportunities for your pup to grab a half-eaten donut or rotten apple off the ground which could cause GI upset, so pay attention and keep them close to you.

 Avoid Crowds If You Can

 Weekends are bound to be crowded with people during apple picking season, so pick your day wisely.
 Crowds can cause your dog to become anxious or overexcited.
-If you do go on a busy day, keep their leash short and tight to avoid unwanted meet-and-greets with strangers or children.
+If you do go on a busy day, keep their leash short to avoid unwanted meet-and-greets with strangers or children.

 Mind the Bugs